canonical/juju-verify/README.md

 to perform some disruptive maintenance operations on Juju units, like `shutdown` or `reboot`.

+## Requirements

+The minimum version of Juju is 2.8.10, which must be used with juju-verify.

 ## Supported charms

 * nova-compute (Usable with the next stable release of the charm.
-Currently available as a [pre-release](https://jaas.ai/u/openstack-charmers-next/nova-compute/562))
+Currently available as a [nova-compute-rc])
-* ceph-osd (WIP)
+* ceph-osd (Usable with the custom release of the charm in rgildein namespace. [cs:~/rgildein/ceph-osd-0] and [cs:~/rgildein/ceph-mon-3])
+* ceph-mon (Currently not published)
 * neutron-gateway (WIP)

 ## Supported checks